Abdulaziz bin Salman Al Saud: Career

 Abdulaziz bin Salman began his career as a lecturer at King Fahd University of Petroleum and Minerals, followed by a period as an acting director of the research institute there, dealing with energy studies.
 Later, he served as the manager of the economic and industrial research division at the same institute.

 In 1987, he became an advisor at the oil ministry.
 During his tenure, he is said to have had tense relations with the oil minister, Hisham Nazer.
 Prince Abdulaziz was promoted to deputy oil minister in June 1995.
 He was also appointed undersecretary for petroleum affairs, a body founded in June 1996.
 In addition, he was the head of the energy rationalization committee.

 His term as deputy oil minister lasted until 2005 when he was appointed assistant oil minister.
 His term as assistant oil minister ended on 22 April 2017 when he was made state minister for energy affairs.
 During this role, he achieved a major breakthrough in talks with OPEC member Kuwait to resume production in the neutral zone between the two countries, after a four-year halt.

 On 8 September 2019, he was named as the Minister of Energy.

+He signed the 2026 nuclear cooperation agreement and bilateral safeguards deal with the United States.